hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/05_QC_quality_metrics.md

 Antibodies directed against transcription factors must be characterized using both a primary (i.e immunoblot, immunofluorescence) and secondary characterization (i.e knockout of target protein, IP with multiple antibodies).

+* **Fragmentation/digestion**

+The way in which sonication is carried out can result in different fragment size distributions and, consequently, sample-specific chromatin configuration induced biases.
+As a result, it is not recommended to use a single input sample as a control for ChIP-seq peak calling if it is not sonicated together with the ChIP sample.

 * **Biases during library preparation:**

 *PCR amplification:* Biases arise because DNA sequence content and length determine the kinetics of annealing and denaturing in each cycle of PCR.
 The combination of temperature profile, polymerase and buffer used during PCR can therefore lead to differential efficiencies in amplification between different sequences, which could be exacerbated with increasing PCR cycles.
 This is often manifest as a bias towards GC rich fragments [[2]](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4473780/). **Limited use of PCR amplification is recommended because bias increases with every PCR cycle.**

-*Fragment bias*: The way in which sonication is carried out can result in different fragment size distributions and, consequently, sample-specific chromatin configuration induced biases.
-As a result, it is not recommended to use a single input sample as a control for ChIP-seq peak calling if it is not sonicated together with the ChIP sample.